American Indian Artists and Indigenous Market Vendors

 This event is designed to offer welcoming education to people outside our culture.
 We depend on our artists to show hospitality through their knowledge of their arts and crafts.

 We aren’t just a powwow; we aren’t just an art market.
 We have it all: food, arts, crafts, songs, seminars, displays, games, powwows, demonstrations, stickball, and children’s activities.
-Our organization tries to stay focused on authentic and accurate representations of culture.
-Through the Seed Ambassador Program, children attending the event will have a wonderful time learning about sunflower seeds and their importance in our culture.
+Our organization strives to maintain authentic and accurate representations of culture.
+As an example, our Seed Ambassador Program, children attending the event will have a wonderful time learning about sunflower seeds and their importance in our culture.

-Our volunteers do their best to make everyone of all ages and all cultures feel welcome.
-We want the patrons to stay all day and leave our event with a joyful experience.
+Our volunteers do their best to make everyone, of all ages and cultures, feel welcome.
+We want the patrons to stay all day and leave our event with a joyful experience and, hopefully, many purchases!
 Feel free to advertise other organizations, powwows, and markets at your booth.
 We like our patrons to get “hooked” on our art and culture.

-Because of the current political climate, we hope you can avoid polarizing political discussions or the distribution of polarizing information.
-However, please feel free to share when asked directly about your Nation or your family if asked about the impact of current policies.
-We want this event to be your escape from that stress, so if you feel uncomfortable by any patron, please reach out to Alicia Crook.
+Given the current political climate, we hope you can avoid polarizing discussions or the distribution of polarizing information.
+However, please feel free to share when asked directly about your Nation, your family, or the impact of current policies.
+We want this event to be your escape from that stress, so if you feel uncomfortable with any patron, please reach out to Alicia Crook.

 People say our event is like an enormous family reunion.
-We have so many friends and partners that our event schedule changes constantly before the event.
+We have so many friends and partners that step in to help and offer their talents, so you may see our event schedule change sometimes just days before the event.
 The talent in our Native communities allows us to try new ideas every year.
 Gourd dance, educational powwow, dance demonstrations and workshops, yummy powwow food, survival skills, stickball, silly contests, serious contests, performances, and more.

 Evening Art Market

-We will have a night market on Saturday, April 5th, that extends our day from 6 pm to 8 pm.
-All the noisy and distracting activities will stop, and the artists will be the main focus of the evening.
-We will have quieter entertainment like flute and harp playing.
-Sundown is approximately 8 pm, so there should be plenty of light for buying, but it will get dark quickly, so you might want lights to wrap up your displays.
+We will have a night market on Friday and Saturday, April 10th and 11th, that extends our day to 8 pm.
+All noisy, distracting activities will stop, and the artists will be the evening’s main focus.
+We will have quieter entertainment, like flute and harp playing.
+Sundown is approximately 8 PM, so there should be plenty of light for buying, but it will get dark quickly, so you might want battery lights to wrap up your displays.
+(IIA has some available, too, just ask Alicia Crook to borrow some)

 Practical Questions

 We have wifi available, so your online sales will be easy.
 There may be a small charge if you need electricity.
 Please let us know what you need on your application.
-We request you bring your outdoor electrical cords.
+We request that you bring your own outdoor electrical cords.
 Most of our outlets are 15 amps.
-You may not be beside the outlet, so consider getting longer 50- to 100-foot outdoor extension cords.
-Generators can be used but must be quiet and not smell if you are near the performance area.
+You may not be beside the outlet, so consider getting longer 50 to 100-foot outdoor extension cords.
+Generators can be used, but they must be quiet and odor-free if you are near the performance area.
 We want to be considerate of our drum and dancers.
-We have also found using wagons or carts will help with walking back and forth across the grounds.
+We have also found that using wagons or carts helps when walking back and forth across the grounds.

 Booth Assignments